 This problem will most certainly hit you on Unix when using Python 2.4.
-In Python 2.4, some version of ?Expat (an XML parser library written in C) is used and if Apache is using another version, this results in segmentation faults.
+In Python 2.4, some version of Expat (an XML parser library written in C) is used, and if Apache is using another version, this results in segmentation faults.
 As Trac 0.11 is using Genshi, which will indirectly use Expat, that problem can now hit you even if everything was working fine before with Trac 0.10.
-This problem has not been reported for Python 2.5+, so best to upgrade.